-As part of the effort to explore existing potential alternatives to the JJC, ACPD will review the possibility of using Camp Sweeney as a Secure Treatment Facility while long-term planning is taking place.
-Similarly, ACPD will explore and outline the possibility of using Camp Sweeney as a possible "step-down" facility.
+As part of the effort to explore existing potential alternatives to the JJC, ACPD will review the possibility of preparing Camp Sweeney as a Secure Youth Treatment Facility while longterm planning is taking place.
+Similarly, ACPD will explore and outline the possibility of preparing Camp Sweeney to be used as a possible "step-down" facility.
 Guiding this process is ACPD's belief that youth should only be housed in a secure facility for the shortest time needed.

-ACPD will also begin a concurrent process of planning for the long term needs of the Department, including, but not limited to, the needs of the SB 823 realigned youth.
-The ACPD prioritizes beginning this work immediately.
-They are clear in their belief that the current facility is not satisfactory, and they have no intention to "coast" and use the JJC indefinitely.
-As a part of this process, the ACPD will explore how to meet the legal and regulatory requirements of a Secure Placement Treatment Facility while holding to the principles, values, and research underlying the ideal of a homelike, therapeutic environment.
+ACPD will also begin a concurrent process of planning for the long- term needs of the Department, including, but not limited to, the needs of the SB 823 realigned youth.
+ACPD prioritizes beginning this work immediately.
+The Subcommittee believes that the current facility is unsatisfactory and that an alternative must be developed as soon as possible.
+As a part of this process, ACPD will explore how to meet the legal and regulatory requirements of a Secure Youth Treatment Facility while holding to the principles, values, and research underlying the ideal of a homelike, therapeutic environment.

-In exploring the feasibility of using the Camp, the following issues will be addressed throughout this process:
+In exploring the feasibility of preparing Camp Sweeney for potential use by the Court, the following issues will be addressed throughout this process:

-- o Examine the feasibility of adding a secure perimeter. - Determining whether SB 823 secure living/programming spaces need to be at all separated from the existing camp population. - Determine whether existing Camp facilities can be utilized or repurposed or whether it is needed to build additional separate facilities. - Costs/ projected costs of necessary changes. - Explore whether the Camp could be used as a step-down facility.
+- o Examine the feasibility of adding a secure perimeter. - o Determining whether SB 823 secure living/programming spaces need to be at all separated from the existing camp population. - o Determine whether existing Camp facilities can be utilized or repurposed or whether it is needed to build additional separate facilities. - o Costs/ projected costs of necessary changes.